Too many unknowns for LVS in Japan: observers

 Las Vegas Sands, the parent of Macau casino operator Sands China Ltd, and which also operates Marina Bay Sands casino resort in Singapore, had said in August last year it had wanted focus on Tokyo and Yokohama in its effort to be allowed to build a casino resort in Japan.
 Tokyo has not so far declared any interest in taking part in the casino process, although GMA said in earlier commentary that it probably would.

 Mr Cheng also mentioned some political headwinds in Yokohama including a mayoral election next year, and the possibility of an anti-casino local referendum, which has been called for by some local voters, according to local media reports.
-The observer also noted that the delays in the Japan process “pushed it [the decision] closer and closer to Macau rebidding” process.
-“It’ll be difficult to focus on two big tasks simultaneous and to make a choice between the two is obvious,” he added.
+The observer also noted that the delays in the Japan process “pushed it [the decision] closer and closer to the Macau rebidding” process, a reference to Macau’s public retender for gaming rights there.
+“It’ll be difficult to focus on two big tasks simultaneously and to make a choice between the two is obvious,” he added.

-Mr Bussmann suggested Las Vegas Sands’ departure from the Japan IR market “states more about the framework issues that remain and the return on a roughly US$10 billion investment than it does about the market potential.”
+Mr Bussmann suggested Las Vegas Sands’ departure from the Japan IR market “states more about the framework issues that remain and the return on a roughly US$10 billion investment,” than it does about the fundamentals of “market potential” there.

 The GMA partner further noted: “In order for operators to meet the goals of increasing tourism, investment, and job growth in Japan, they need to understand the framework in which they will operate to develop their business plan while also showing value to their partners and shareholders.”